 How Learning Happens

-The IB Primary Years Programme involves a different style of teaching to what you might be used to.
-Children actively participate in 6 units of inquiry (4 units for new entrants and year 1).
+Our children actively participate in 6 units of inquiry (4 units for new entrants and year 1).
 These are broad inquiries collaboratively adapted to fit the needs of our local and national curriculum.

 We value and invite parent and community contributions of skills, knowledge and context into our inquiry programme.